-To celebrate my fifty-ninth birthday earlier this week, I acquired on this fine Friday the 13th the same model watch worn by both Cassie and Cole on 12 Monkeys, which wrapped its final season one week ago.
+To celebrate my fifty-ninth birthday earlier this week, I acquired on this fine Friday the 13th the same (but slightly newer) model watch worn by both Cassie and Cole on 12 Monkeys, which wrapped its final season one week ago.
 Coherency and consistency makes for compelling character-driven, superb storytelling.
 The actors were well-chosen for their roles; the dynamic among them is believable and compelling.

 Too many series shift suddenly to reboot the narrative, between seasons.
 Common tactic: Jumping months or years ahead, and in process changing characters’ circumstances while leaving viewers feeling like they missed something—as previous plots are tossed aside.
 Not 12 Monkeys, which fourth season was in almost all ways the most entertaining of all.
 Jennifer Goines performing P!NK for Der Furher is sure to achieve cult-meme status, when the program reaches the right threshold of fans.

 While the final season aired over a month, I rewatched the previous three—amazed to see how complex story-lines weaved together into a culminating narrative mosaic.
 I won’t say how, to avoid splashing spoilers in your face.
 Please watch, and enjoy for yourself.